 Tip 3: Ringbahn - Herakut: This game called life

-This mural, which you can see from the Ringbahn, shows a mother in a red dress whose sleeves resemble armor.
-This is about the inner strength we discover once we start caring about someone else: "In this game called life there is a hidden resource of strength.
+You can find beautiful murals from Herakut all over the city.
+They are part of the Giant Storybook project, for which Herakut travelled around the world in 2012 to show that there are themes and ideas that engage and connect all people in the world.
+The mural, which you can see from the Ringbahn, shows a mother in a red dress.
+The sleeves resembling armour, symbolizing the inner strength we discover as soon as we care for someone else: "In this game called life there is a hidden resource of strength.
 You'll find it once you start caring about someone."
-Almost all murals by street artist duo Herakut contain a message.
+Almost all murals by the street artist duo Herakut contain a message.

 Where: Sickingerstrasse 2, Moabit